RISC-OS-Community/CodingOnRISC-OS/doc/RISCOSCodingMeetingsIdeas.md

 * Writing Device Drivers for RISC OS
 * Writing DLLs for GCC
 * Writing Demos for RISC OS
-* Mini course on coding optimisation for BBC BASIC programmers
+* Mini course on coding optimization for BBC BASIC programmers
-* Mini course on coding optimisation for C programmers
+* Mini course on coding optimization for C programmers
 * Debugging techniques for BBC BASIC programmers
 * Debugging techniques for C developers
 * Debugging techniques for C++ developers